15 Ways to Prepare Your Garden for the Fall Season Transition

 After removing your spent annuals, replacing them with autumn plants is a great way to prepare your garden for fall.
 For uninterrupted color and interest, plant fall-friendly flowers in container gardens, such as pansies, verbena, mums, cabbages, and flowering kale in their place.

-You could sow seeds in the future but it may be too late to do so for this fall season if you haven’t already.
-Your local nursery or garden center should have plenty of fall annual stock for the season.
+You could sow seeds in the future, but if you haven’t already, it may be too late to do so for this fall season.
+Your local nursery or garden center should have plenty of fall annual plants.

 purple asters